-§ $24 Million verdict for a child who suffered brain damage because her doctors failed to properly diagnose and respond to an airway obstruction;
+- $24 Million verdict for a child who suffered brain damage because her doctors failed to properly diagnose and respond to an airway obstruction;

-§ $6 Million recovery for a child who suffered cerebral palsy because of a mismanaged labor and delivery;
+- $6 Million recovery for a child who suffered cerebral palsy because of a mismanaged labor and delivery;

-§ $4.5 Million recovery for a child who suffered severe brain damage because of a medication overdose;
+- $4.5 Million recovery for a child who suffered severe brain damage because of a medication overdose;

-§ $4 Million recovery for a member of the armed forces whose prior attorney mishandled his medical negligence case involving surgical negligence that rendered him quadriplegic.
+- $4 Million recovery for a member of the armed forces whose prior attorney mishandled his medical negligence case involving surgical negligence that rendered him quadriplegic.

 Through his appellate advocacy, Mr. Willoughby has participated in cases that have expanded the rights of the injured.

-§ An appellate case establishing the right of medical malpractice victims in the District of Columbia to hold negligent physician employees of the District of Columbia responsible for their negligence even when the deadline has expired for suing their employer.
+- An appellate case establishing the right of medical malpractice victims in the District of Columbia to hold negligent physician employees of the District of Columbia responsible for their negligence even when the deadline has expired for suing their employer.

-§ A decision establishing the right of brain damaged infants to receive compensation for future life-care expenses even when their parents’ claim for those expenses is barred by the statute of limitations.
+- A decision establishing the right of brain damaged infants to receive compensation for future life-care expenses even when their parents’ claim for those expenses is barred by the statute of limitations.

-In addition to having lectured locally and nationally on medical malpractice and products liability and being a prolific writer on legal subjects (having co-authored a book on medical malpractice and numerous published journal and newspaper articles and op-ed pieces), Mr. Willoughby is exceptionally active in the legal community.
+In addition to having lectured locally and nationally on medical malpractice and products liability, and being a prolific writer on legal subjects (having co-authored a book on medical malpractice and numerous published journal and newspaper articles and op-ed pieces), Mr. Willoughby is exceptionally active in the legal community.

-Among his activities, he is a member of the Executive Committee of the American Association for Justice (“AAJ” –(the national advocacy organization for lawyers who represent people injured by negligence), and serves as Chair of the AAJ Council of State Delegates and on the AAJ Board of Governors.
-Furthermore, he is a member of various AAJ committees and the organization’s Birth Trauma Litigation Group.
+Among his activities on the national level, Mr. Willoughby is a Governor of the American Association for Justice (“AAJ” –the national advocacy organization for lawyers who represent people injured by negligence), a member of the AAJ Leaders Forum and an Eagle Contributor to the AAJ Political Action Committee.
+He is also a past member of the AAJ Executive Committee and past Chair of the AAJ Council of State Delegates.
+Furthermore, he is a member of several AAJ committees and the organization’s Birth Trauma Litigation Group.

-Mr. Willoughby is also involved with other bar associations, including the Maryland State Bar Association, where he serves on the State Bar’s Ethics Committee,his longtime membership on the Legal Ethics Committee of the Bar Association of Baltimore City, where he is a member of the city bar’s Professional Ethics Committee, and the Baltimore County Bar Association, where he serves onand the continuing legal education committee, of the Baltimore County Bar Association, which which he chaired in 2011-2012.
-He is also a member of the Maryland State Bar Association Ethics Committee and Committee on Laws.
+Mr. Willoughby is also involved with other bar associations, including the Maryland State Bar Association, where he serves as Chairman of the State Bar’s Ethics Committee, the Bar Association of Baltimore City, where he is a member of the city bar’s Professional Ethics Committee and Personal Injury Committee, and the Baltimore County Bar Association, where he serves on the Continuing Legal Education Committee, which which he chaired in 2011-2012.

 Mr. Willoughby is a graduate of the University of Maryland (B.S. – 1980) and University of Baltimore School of Law (J.D. -1986 cum laude).

-Mr. Willoughby is a member of the Bar of the United States Supreme Court, the Bar of the United States District Courts for the District of Maryland and the District of Columbia,Columbia, the Bar of Maryland and the Bar of the District of Columbia .Columbia.
+Mr. Willoughby is a member of the Bar of the United States Supreme Court, the Bar of the United States District Courts for the District of Maryland and the District of Columbia, the Bar of Maryland and the Bar of the District of Columbia.